-where $H(S)$ is the Entropy, or disorder, of the feature, $p_i$ is the probability of feature $i$, and c is the total feature that we have.
-Entropy can range from $[0,1]$, with the extremes, 0 representing the lowest Entropy, signaling no disorder, which is bad for training because everything got classified into just one class.
-On the other hand, an entropy of 1 signals a good learning set because it splits up the data evenly.
-Furthermore, we can use Entropy to determine the information gain of each node which is how much information we can learn from a feature.\\
+where $H(S)$ represents the entropy or disorder of the feature, $p_i$ is the probability of encountering feature $i$, and $c$ is the total number of features.
+Entropy can range from 0 to 1, with 0 indicating the lowest entropy, signaling no disorder.
+This is undesirable for training as it implies that all data points have been classified into a single class.
+Conversely, an entropy of 1 indicates a balanced data split, which is ideal for training.
+Moreover, entropy is used to calculate the information gain at each node.

-\subsubsection{Information Gain:}
+\subsubsection{Information Gain}

-Information Gain is the measure of change in Entropy due to splitting the data on a feature.
-The formula is as follows:\\
+Information Gain measures the change in entropy resulting from splitting the data on a feature.
+The formula is as follows:

-where $H(S)$ is the measure of the disorder before the split, $x_i$ is the number of observations on the $ith$ split, and $H(x_i)$ is the disorder for the target feature on split $x_i$.
-By subtracting the combined Entropy of all the child nodes from the Entropy of the parent node, we can observe how much "information" we have gained or lost.
-The greater the information gain, the more Entropy, or disorder, decreases.
-Information Gain is utilized to tell whether or not a split was more or less beneficial based on how much "noise" was removed due to the split.\\
+where $H(S)$ represents the measure of disorder before the split, $x_i$ denotes the number of observations in the $i^{th}$ split, and $H(x_i)$ is the disorder of the target feature in split $x_i$.
+By subtracting the combined entropy of all child nodes from the entropy of the parent node, we can determine how much "information" we have gained or lost.
+A higher Information Gain indicates a larger reduction in entropy or disorder.
+Information Gain is used to assess whether a split was beneficial by evaluating how much "noise" was eliminated due to the split.

-\subsubsection{Gini Impurity:}
+\subsubsection{Gini Impurity}

-Gini Impurity is the measure of the probability that an instance of a random variable is incorrectly classified if that new instance were randomly classified according to the distribution of class labels from the data set.
-The formula is presented below: n where n is the number of classes and $p_i$ is the probability of an item with label $i$.
-Thus, to calculate the Gini Impurity, one summates the probability, $p_i$, times the probability of a mistake in classifying that item, $\sum_{k \neq i}p_k$.
-This leads Gini Impurity to vary between values of 0 and 1, where a 0 represents complete purity of classification, a 0.5 represents an equal distribution of elements over some classes, and a 1 represents the random distribution of elements over multiple classes.
+Gini Impurity measures the probability that an instance of a random variable is incorrectly classified if that instance were randomly classified according to the distribution of class labels from the dataset.
+The formula is presented below:

+where $n$ is the number of classes, and $p_i$ is the probability of an item being labeled as class $i$.
+To calculate Gini Impurity, one sums the squared probabilities for each class, $p_i^2$, and subtracts this value from 1.
+Gini Impurity varies between 0 and 1, where 0 represents complete purity (all elements belong to a single class), 0.5 represents an equal distribution of elements across classes, and 1 indicates maximum impurity, with elements uniformly distributed across multiple classes.